 When well established, the disease is clinically obvious.
 Diagnosis is confirmed by recovery of M granulomatis and observation of the characteristic histopathologic lesions.

-Treatment with chloramphenicol (3 g, sid for 5 days) or danofloxacin mesylate (1.25 mg/kg, sid for 3 days) results in rapid reduction of swellings, with almost complete regression in 30 days.
+Treatment with chloramphenicol (3 g/day for 5 days) or danofloxacin mesylate (1.25 mg/kg/day for 3 days) results in rapid reduction of swellings, with almost complete regression in 30 days.
 Conducting susceptibility tests is advisable before using other antimicrobials.

-Last full review/revision July 2011 by John E. Lloyd, BS, PhD; Franklin Riet-Correa, MSc, PhD
+Last full review/revision March 2015 by Mason V. Reichard, PhD; Franklin Riet-Correa, PhD